 My time is valuable.
 I enjoy being able to ClickList at random times and over an extended period of time.
 Rather than creating a separate grocery list, I use my ClickList account to just keep a running list going.
 I hit “save” and it’s always there and ready for me when I come back.
 And I can change my mind a dozen times (and I do).

-Good news: Walmart appears to be giving Kroger a run for its money in the area of online/pickup grocery shopping.
-The store nearest me has just rolled out this option and I intend to check it out soon.
+Good news: Walmart is giving Kroger a run for its money in the area of online/pickup grocery shopping.
+The store nearest me has rolled out this option and I intend to check it out soon.
 In the meantime, you may want to find a Walmart location near you using this Walmart groceries online with free same-day pickup store locator.
 Walmart does not charge a pickup fee but has a minimum order requirement of $30.
-And Walmart is taking this service one step farther, offering home delivery for a fee starting at $7.00.
+And Walmart is taking this service one step farther, offering home delivery for a fee starting at $9.95 with a $30 minimum grocery tab.